jufb/jufb.github.io/README.md

 <b>Greetings!
 Olá!</b><br/>
 My name is Juliana, and I live in Ontario, Canada.
 I am looking for innovation, new opportunities, and challenging projects.<br/>
 I have been a technology enthusiast since childhood.
 I published my first website in my fifteens during my technical high school in Data Processing.<br/>
+I have accumulated ten years of experience, being a software engineer and also a technical leader.<br/>
 I have bachelor's degree in Computer Science, two graduate certificates in Software Engineering, and Project Management.<br/>
-Then, I accumulated ten years of experience, as a developer, business analyst, and finally, a technical leader.<br/>
 <br/>
 Languages that I know besides Portuguese and English:<br/>